-- Note 1 to entry: In English the word "conformance" is synonymous but deprecated.
-In French the word "compliance" is synonymous but deprecated. - Note 2 to entry: This constitutes one of the common terms and core definitions for ISO management system standards given in Annex SL of the Consolidated ISO Supplement to the ISO/IEC Directives, Part 1.
+Note 1 to entry: In English the word "conformance" is synonymous but deprecated.
+In French the word system standards given in Annex SL of the Consolidated ISO Supplement to the ISO/IEC Directives, Part 1.
 The original definition has been modified by adding Note 1 to entry.